Riteshbansal/Facebook-V-Predicting-Check-Ins/README.md

 4. Chih-Wei Hsu, Chih-Chung Chang, Chih-Jen Lin, et al. 2003.
 A practical guide to support vector classification.
 (2003).
 5. Daniel Lowd and Pedro Domingos.
 2005.
 Naive Bayes models for probability estimation.
 In Proceedings of the 22nd international conference on Machine learning.
 ACM, 529–536.
 6. Sonali B Maind, Priyanka Wankar, et al. 2014.
 Research paper on basic of artificial neural network.
 International Journal on Recent and Innovation Trends in Computing and Communication 2, 1 (2014), 96–100.
 7. Nadia Rahmah and Imas Sukaesih Sitanggang.
 2016.
 Determination of optimal epsilon (eps) value on dbscan algorithm to clustering data on peatland hotspots in sumatra.
 In IOP Conference Series: Earth and Environmental Science, Vol. 31.
-IOP Publishing, 012012.
+IOP Publishing.